alivemachine/photobooth/readme.md

-# Photobooth Project
+# Photobooth

-This is a simple photobooth application built for Windows using Python and OpenCV.
-It displays a webcam feed and saves images when faces are detected.
+This is a simple touchless photobooth app for Windows.

+It uses Python and OpenCV.
+It displays a webcam feed and saves images at 1fps when faces are detected.
 You can let it run anywhere at an event and nobody has to touch it, it will capture people passing by.

 ## Features